 Search Ads

-Google Ads uses quality score to judge the quality of your ad.
+Google Ads uses quality scores to judge the quality of your ad.

 But is it still useful in 2024?
 Or is it an outdated and overhyped metric?